Political positions of Ronald Reagan: Gun control

-During the Clinton administration Reagan publicly endorsed the Brady Bill and the Federal Assault weapons ban of 1994.William J. Eaton, "Ford, Carter, Reagan Push for Gun Ban," Los Angeles Times, May 5, 1994.
+During the Bill Clinton administration, Reagan publicly endorsed the Brady bill and the Federal Assault Weapons Ban of 1994.

-Gay Rights

-Reagan publicly oppose the 1978 Briggs Initiative which sought to ban gays and lesbians from working in California's public schools.
-Reagan issued an informal letter of opposition to the initiative, answered reporters' questions about the initiative by saying he was against it, and, a week before the election, wrote an editorial in the Los Angeles Herald-Examiner opposing it.

-The timing of Reagan's opposition is significant because he was then preparing to run for president, a race in which he would need the support of conservatives and those moderates who were very uncomfortable with homosexual teachers.
-At that very moment, he was actively courting leaders from the religious right, including Jerry Falwell, who would go on to form the Moral Majority to fight out such culture war issues the following year.
-As Reagan biographer Lou Cannon puts it, Reagan was “well aware that there were those who wanted him to duck the issue” but “chose to state his convictions.”
-Cannon reports that Reagan was “repelled by the aggressive public crusades against homosexual lifestyles which became a staple of right-wing politics in the late 1970s.”

 Civil rights

 Women

 While running for President, Reagan pledged that if given the chance, he would appoint a woman to the U.S. Supreme Court.
 In 1981, he appointed Sandra Day O'Connor as the first female justice of the Supreme Court.
 As President, Reagan opposed the Equal Rights Amendment (ERA) because he thought that women were already protected by the 14th Amendment, although he had supported the amendment and offered to help women's groups achieve its ratification while serving as Governor of California.
 Reagan pulled his support for the ERA shortly before announcing his 1976 candidacy for President.
 The 1976 Republican National Convention renewed the party's support for the amendment, but in 1980 the party qualified its 40-year support for ERA.
 Despite opposing the ERA, Reagan did not actively work against the amendment, which his daughter Maureen (who advised her father on various issues including women's rights) and most prominent Republicans supported.

 Reagan established a "Fifty States Project" and councils and commissions on women designed to find existing statutes at the federal and state levels and eradicate them, the latter through a liaison with the various state governors.
 Elizabeth Dole, a Republican feminist and former Federal Trade Commissioner and advisor to Presidents Lyndon B. Johnson, Richard Nixon and Gerald Ford (who would go on to become Reagan's Transportation Secretary) headed up his women's rights project.